 I told the kid who’d taken the seat: “Excuse me.
 I’ll pay you five dollars if you let me sit here.”

 He wore a golfer’s cap with a button on its top.
 He stared at me with his arms crossed and shook his head.

 “What?”
 I said.
 “I said I’ll pay you five dollars.
 Why would you turn that down?
 Five dollars should be a fortune at your age.”

 I pulled out the bill to show him I wasn’t bluffing.
 I held the crisp paper near the tip of his nose.
 “Smell it,” I said.
 “Smells like real money.
 It’s a new bill.
 That’s why it smells so good.”

 “You’re Eric North,” he said.

 Just when the kid couldn’t have been more strange…in his matching schoolboy outfit.
 His feet dangled.
 His train ticket rested on his lap.
 His cheeks were red, and his nose was pointy.

 “How did you know?”

 “Is this your wish?
-To have this seat?”
+To have this seat?” he asked.

 “You’re my next appointment.”